 - Creating balance through career and life choices

-- Leveraging professional expertise and resources to enhance the broader community
+- Leveraging professional expertise and resources to enhance the broader St. Louis region

-- African American, Hispanic American, Native American or Asian American working at a St. Louis Region company
+- African American, Hispanic American, Native American or Asian American working at a St. Louis regional company

-- Mid-level manager; a high level individual contributor; or professionals such as attorneys, doctors (MD and/or PhD), CPAs
+- Mid-level manager, high level individual contributor, or a professional such as an attorney, doctor (MD and/or PhD), CPA

 - Employed a minimum of 7 years

-- Recipients of personal or professional achievement awards
+- Recipient of personal or professional achievement awards

 - Invested in the betterment of communities